Introduction: History and Philosophy of Conversation The art of conversation has evolved over thousands of years

 The origins of conversation stretch back long before recorded history, evident in oral traditions, myths and records of ancient cultures across the world.
 Through archaeology and study of early writings, we can piece together the foundations of dialogue that evolved over millennia in human societies.
 Continue reading The Emergence of Conversation in Early Cultures ** Conversation stretches far back into prehistory

-The Latin term “sermo” encapsulates a rich array of meanings, all revolving around the concept of communication and the exchange of ideas.
-In its primary sense, “sermo” refers to conversation, discussion, or talk, often implying a casual or … Continue reading Cicero’s Sermo ** Conversari
+Let’s start by looking at and comparing the meaning of the Latin terms “sermo” and “conversari” as they are closely related.
+The Meaning of Sermo The Latin term “sermo” encompasses a rich array of meanings, all revolving around communication and the exchange of ideas.
+In its primary sense, “sermo” refers to conversation, discussion, or talk, often implying a casual or informal spoken exchange … Continue reading Cicero’s Sermo ** Conversation, discussion, or talk

 The Conversible World The sphere of human interaction and exchange of ideas